neoben/TaffyDB-JSON-Serializer/README.md

 *./webserver-php.sh 127.0.0.1:9000*

-Open the choosed ip address and port on the web browser.
+Open the choosed ip address and port on the web browser:

+a small web framework to test the page will be availabe (*see index.html for implementation details*).